erixweb/recordem-ho/src/pages/articles/venjanca-catalana/en.md

 ---
 layout: "../../../layouts/article-layout.astro"
 introduction: The emperor of the Eastern Roman Empire decided to hire the army of Roger de Flor to kick out the Turks from the region.
-Roger de Flor and his army, under the war cry of "Desperta Ferro", the chaos had started and they ended up winning the battle.
-What Roger de Flor didn't expect was the emperor of the Eastern Roman Empire to betray him.
+Roger de Flor and his army, under the war cry of "Desperta Ferro" started the chaos and they ended up winning the battle.
+What Roger de Flor didn't expect was that the emperor of the Eastern Roman Empire would betray him.
 title: "The Catalan Revenge🗡️"
 thumbnail: "https://erixweb.github.io/images/patria/venjanca-catalana.webp"
 langs: ["ca", "en"]